 Worcestershire sauce: This will always be one of my favorite sauces ever.
 If you are not a fan, you can opt for using soy sauce instead.

-Check out my Herb Crusted Pork Chops.
+Check out my Herb Crusted Pork Chops or my Sous Vide Pork Chops Recipe.

 Equipment